celer-network/goCeler-oss/README.md

 ### Requirements
 - There are two storage options: SQLite3 and CockroachDB.
 Install CockroachDB if you plan to use it.
-- [Get DNS and TLS certificate ready](#tls-certificate-for-serving-internet-traffic) for serving Internet traffic.
+- [Get TLS certificate ready](#tls-certificate-for-serving-internet-traffic) for serving Internet traffic.

 ### Get prebuilt binaries and config files
 Download prebuit binaries from https://github.com/celer-network/goCeler-oss/releases